abevz/prompts-saver/docs/USER_GUIDE.md

 A comprehensive guide to using the Prompts Saver Firefox extension for organizing and managing your AI prompts.

+## Development Information

+This extension and its documentation were developed with assistance from **Gemini 2.5 Pro** AI model for code generation, optimization, and documentation refinement.

+Please note that English is not my native language.
+AI tools were utilized to assist with translation and refinement of this documentation to ensure clarity and accuracy.

 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Basic Operations](#basic-operations)